-Let's stop wasting $175,000+ on unused mail-in ballots, Atlantic County Clerk says
+Let's stop wasting $175,000+ on unused mail-in ballots, Atlantic County clerk says

+A framed display of the building's original keys hangs in Giralo's office.

-MAYS LANDING — Atlantic County Clerk Joe Giralo has been prepping for the Nov.
-8 General Election almost since taking office in January, focused mainly on educating people about their rights and responsibilities as voters.
+MAYS LANDING — Atlantic County Clerk Joe Giralo has been preparing for the Nov.
+8 general election almost since taking office in January, focused mainly on educating people about their rights and responsibilities as voters.

 You may have seen Giralo in television commercials on a variety of cable networks, telling people how to remove their names from automatic vote-by-mail lists if they don't want to vote that way going forward.